Data Model

 Diagnostics

-Diagnostics in the data model encompass various techniques used to identify hazards (biological, chemical, physical) or physiological problems in either Records of Animal and Group Sources or Specimens obtained from Source Records of any type.
-Diagnostics conducted directly in Group and Animals Sources can include general body condition (Group or Animal Source), the width of body fat (Group or Animal Source), an ultrasound (Animal Source).
-Diagnostics can range from advanced techniques such as metagenomics to basic observations of body condition.
+Diagnostics in the data model encompass various objective techniques used to identify hazards (biological, chemical, physical) or physiological problems in either Records of Animal, Group, and Environmental Sources or Specimens obtained from Source Records of any type.
+Diagnostics conducted directly in Group Animal, and Environmental Sources can include general body condition (Group or Animal Source), the width of body fat (Group or Animal Source), an ultrasound (Animal Source), and turbidity of water (Environmental Source).
+Diagnostics can range from advanced techniques such as metagenomics to standardize observations of body condition.
 Whatever the Diagnostic methods used are, they must be reported in the metadata of the Surveillance Activity.

 In the data model, Diagnostics can be conducted in a Laboratory or similar (see Laboratory below) but it is also possible to include field-based assays.
 Diagnostics can also be conducted by an individual (ranger, hunter, researcher, biologist, etc.) when they involve external or simple observations such as the body condition of an animal to assess a nutrition related hazard.